-In one day you see the Amazon Basin, volcanoes, cloud forests and the Pacific coast.
-You can spend your cash shopping at the awesome indigenous market in Otavalo or enjoy some of the world class trekking Ecuador offers (try the Quilatoa Loop).
+In just one day you could see the Amazon Basin, volcanoes, cloud forests and the Pacific coast.
+You can spend your cash shopping at the indigenous market in Otavalo, or take on some serious treks - like the Quilatoa Loop.

 – Jorge Castillo, Passport Health USA